mattyait/devops_learning/kubernetes/README.md

     kubectl apply -f aws-auth-cm.yaml

+Check to see if you have already applied the aws-auth ConfigMap.

+    kubectl describe configmap -n kube-system aws-auth

 Once node registered to the cluster, use below command to validate the nodes

     kubectl get nodes --watch